Quasiparticle dynamics and diffusive scale hydrodynamics in an inhomogeneous gas of hard rods: Hard rod gas and initial conditions

-Ideally, coarse-grained fields should carry an additional label $\ell$, however, we drop it to make the notation simple.
+Ideally, coarse-grained fields should carry an additional label $\ell$, however, in the limit of large $\ell$, it is expected that they converge to smooth fields \cite{doyon2023ballistic}, independent of $\ell$.
+Hence, we drop this label to make the notation simple.
 For each microscopic configuration $\{X_i,v_i\}$ randomly chosen from the ensemble, one can construct a coarse-grained density field $\fr(X,v,t)$ which fluctuates randomly.
-For generic integrable systems, the GHD provides the evolution of the average density field $\bfr(X,v,t) = \lla \mf{f}( X,v, t)\rra$, starting from a mean profile $\bfr( X,v,0)$ \cite{doyon2025generalised, alba2021generalized}.
+For generic integrable systems, the GHD provides the evolution of the mean density field $\bfr(X,v,t) = \lla \mf{f}( X,v, t)\rra$ (averaged over initial configurations), starting from a mean profile $\bfr( X,v,0)$ \cite{doyon2025generalised, alba2021generalized}.
 For large $\ell$, the average density evolves according to the Euler GHD equation \cite{hubner2025hydrodynamics, doyon2023ballistic}

 on ballistic space-time scale ($ X \sim t$), where the effective velocity is